 I am an archivist and scholar of Canadian history and politics, with a PhD from Queen’s University.

-I am currently employed as an Archivist in the Private Sector Records unit of the Provincial Archives of New Brunswick.
-I am also an Adjunct Research Professor in the Department of History at St. Thomas University, and I occasionally teach courses in the Department of Political Science at the University of New Brunswick, where I was formerly a Banting Postdoctoral Fellow.
+Specifically, I am an Archivist in the Private Sector Records unit of the Provincial Archives of New Brunswick; an Adjunct Research Professor in the Department of History at St. Thomas University; and and Adjunct Professor in the Department of Political Science at the University of New Brunswick, where I was formerly a Banting Postdoctoral Fellow.

 My ongoing research focuses on the histories and politics of “race”, “whiteness,” immigration, and multiculturalism in Canada.
-In addition to my monograph, The Racial Mosaic (MQUP), my research has been published in the Canadian Historical Review, Settler Colonial Studies, Études canadiennes/Canadian Studies, Canadian Military History, and History Compass.
+In addition to my monograph, The Racial Mosaic (MQUP), my research has been published in the Canadian Historical Review, Settler Colonial Studies, Études canadiennes/Canadian Studies, Canadian Military History, History Compass, and the Oxford Research Encyclopedia of Migration.

 I have published works for a general readership in venues such as ActiveHistory, the Canadian Encyclopedia, Canadian Issues/Thèmes canadiens, the Dictionary of Canadian Biography (forthcoming), the Walrus, and the Winnipeg Free Press.